Lin Dan: 2018: Sixth Thomas Cup

-2019
+2019: Second Malaysia Open title

-In his first tournament of 2019, Lin reached the final of the Thailand Masters, where he lost to the up and coming Loh Kean Yew in two tightly contested games, 19-21, 18-21.
-In April, at the age of 35, he won his second Malaysia Open title, beating higher ranked compatriot Shi Yuqi, 21-19, 16-21, 21-12 and Chen Long, 9-21, 21-17, 21-11 in the semifinals and finals respectively.
+In his first tournament of 2019, Lin reached the final of the Thailand Masters, where he lost to the up-and-coming Loh Kean Yew in two tightly contested games, 19–21, 18–21.
+In April, at the age of 35, he won his second Malaysia Open title, beating higher ranked compatriot Shi Yuqi, and Chen Long, in the semi-finals and finals respectively.
 However, he withdrew from the Singapore Open during the first round against Viktor Axelsen, citing a "thigh injury", but only after being visibly upset by early line calls.
-In May, he lost in the semifinals of the New Zealand Open to Ng Ka Long in two straight games, 13-21, 11-21.
-In November, he lost in the finals of the Korea Masters tournament to Kanta Tsuneyama in two straight games as well, 22-24, 12-21.
+In May, he lost in the semi-finals of the New Zealand Open to Ng Ka Long in two straight games.
+In November, he lost in the final of the Korea Masters to Kanta Tsuneyama in another straight games defeat.

-2020
+2020: Pandemic-Shortened Season

-Lin begins the 2020 season poorly.
-In January, he was eliminated in the first round of the Malaysia Masters by Jan Ø. Jørgensen in two tense games, 19-21, 18-21.
-The following week, he participated in the Indonesia Masters and was defeated in the first round again, this time by Viktor Axelsen, who beat him in two relatively easy games, 12-21, 14-21.
-Lin then followed up with yet another first round exit at the Thailand Masters where he lost to Ng Ka Long in another two straight games defeat, 18-21, 9-21.
-At the All England Open held in March, he reached the second round but was defeated by compatriot Chen Long, 17-21, 8-21.
-This will turn out to be his last tournament as the rest were canceled due to the COVID-19 outbreak.
+Lin began the 2020 season poorly.
+In January he was eliminated in the first round of the Malaysia Masters by Jan Ø. Jørgensen in two games, 19–21, 18–21.
+The following week, he participated in the Indonesia Masters and was defeated in the first round again, this time by Viktor Axelsen, who beat him in two relatively easy games, 12–21, 14–21.
+Lin then followed up with yet another first round exit at the Thailand Masters where he lost to Ng Ka Long.
+At the All England Open held in March, he reached the second round but was defeated by compatriot Chen Long.
+This turned out to be his last tournament as the rest of the world tour was cancelled due to the COVID-19 pandemic outbreak.

 Retirement

-On 4 July 2020 Lin Dan announced his retirement, saying "at 37, pain and injuries no longer allow me to fight with my teammates.
+On 4 July 2020, Lin announced his retirement, saying "At 37, pain and injuries no longer allow me to fight with my teammates.
 I have gratitude, a heavy heart and unwillingness."
 After his retirement, he joined Instagram to stay connected with his fans all over the world.

 Rivalry with Lee Chong Wei

 The Lee–Lin rivalry was a rivalry between two professional badminton players, Lee Chong Wei and Lin Dan whose careers were almost exactly contemporaneous.
 The rivalry is often considered the greatest in the history of badminton even though Lin had the decided edge.
-Of their 40 meetings, Lin won the head-to-head by 28–12.
+Of their 40 meetings, Lin won the head-to-head by 28–12 but Lee Chong Wei was ranked World number one throughout both their careers consecutively for almost 10 years.